inverseTrig/compiler/README.md

 ## Pascal to MIPS Compiler

 ### Introduction
 This project is for Programming Languages and Compilers course, keystone for Computer Science majors at Augsburg University.
 It contains a compiler in Java for Pascal, to finally, convert the code to MIPS, assembly language.
+And whaddayaknow?
+Real values are well handled!
+Wow!
 Below are its components:

 ### Implemented Components
 #### /src/scanner/